Quantum Information Meets Quantum Matter -- From Quantum Entanglement to Topological Phase in Many-Body Systems: Summary and further reading

 A more serious study of quantum entanglement beyond just thought experiment starts from the study of Bell's inequalities.
 It was first proposed by Bell in 1964~\cite{Bel64}.
 It comes in a form of `Bell's theorem', which states that no hidden variable theory can reproduce all of the predictions of quantum mechanics, or in other words, quantum correlation is beyond classical correlation.
 There are many subsequent inequalities following Bell's work, and the CHSH inequality presented in this chapter is discussed in ~\cite{CHS69}.

 The operational meaning of partial quantum information (negative quantum conditional entropy) was given in~\cite{Horodecki:2005wa}.
-The no-cloning theorem is provedin ~\cite{WZ82}.
+The no-cloning theorem is proved in ~\cite{WZ82}.
 The GHZ paradox has a spirit similar to the Bell's theorem, but looking at more than two particles such that inequalities are no longer necessary, is originally proposed in~\cite{GHZ89}.

 The principle of maximum entropy is advocated by Jaynes in the study on the foundation of statistical mechanics~\cite{Jay57}.
 The irreducible correlation is first proposed in~\cite{LPW02} for full rank states, and then later generalized to non-full rank states in~\cite{Zho08}.
 Their work provides a quantum analog of the information hierarchy idea as studied~\cite{Ama01,SSB+03}.